The Future of

 1Intelligent Position Routing

-When a user opens a position, the router intelligently decides which Percolator instance to use based on multiple factors.
-The routing decision is made in real-time using a scoring algorithm that weighs various metrics:
+When a user opens a position, the router decides which Percolator instance to use based on a real-time scoring algorithm.

 Liquidity Depth Analysis

 Routes to instances with sufficient liquidity to minimize slippage.
-The router maintains a real-time view of available liquidity at each price level across all instances.
-For large orders, the router may split the order across multiple instances to achieve better average execution price.
-The liquidity scoring considers both the depth at the best bid/ask and the cumulative depth within a certain price range.
+Maintains real-time view of available liquidity at each price level across all instances.
+For large orders, splits across multiple instances for better average execution price.

 Funding Rate Optimization